 - Sexual health;

-Working in partnership with the Contraception and Sexual Health (CASH) services based in Calderdale has resulted in the development of a ‘Fast track’ access service for care leavers to receive advice and support around contraception and sexual health.
+Working in partnership with the Contraception and Sexual Health (CASH) services based in Calderdale has resulted in the development of a ‘fast track’ access service for care leavers to receive advice and support around contraception and sexual health.

-Unaccompanied asylum seeking child (UASC)
+Unaccompanied asylum seeking children (UASC)

 These are children under the age of 18 years who are seeking asylum, but not living with their parents, relatives or guardians in the UK.
 Local authorities have a duty of care to ensure that the welfare of unaccompanied asylum seeking children is met.
-Since November 2015, 11 UASC children have arrived in Calderdale, four were planned and seven were not.
-The age range is between 14 and 17 years.
-At 31 March 2017, the total of UASC supported in Calderdale was 21.

 UASC additional support element